 After complete removal of the thyroid glands (total thyroidectomy), the risk of permanent hypoparathyroidism is between 1% to 3%.
 All other causes of hypoparathyroidism are very rare.

-Initially, diagnosis is made by measuring the bone profile and levels of calcium, phosphate, magnesium, 25-hydroxyvitamin D and parathyroid hormone in the blood.
+Initially, diagnosis is made by measuring the bone profile and levels of calcium, phosphate, magnesium, vitamin D and parathyroid hormone in the blood.

 The aim of treatment is to relieve symptoms and minimise complications.
 All patients need adequate calcium intake (1.0–1.5 g per day).
-In most cases, a satisfactory level of calcium in the blood is maintained by taking a combination of calcium, and vitamin d tablets, usually in the form of calcitriol or alfacalcidol.
-These supplements are usually taken for your lifetime.
+In most cases, a satisfactory level of calcium in the blood is maintained by taking a combination of calcium, and active forms of vitamin D tablets, usually in the form of calcitriol or alfacalcidol.
+These supplements are usually taken for life.
 Patients with hypoparathyroidism often need modest magnesium supplements.
 More recently, research is being conducted assessing treatment with parathyroid hormone replacement, which is becoming increasingly available in specialist centres.

-Treatment and monitoring as an outpatient is important.
-Calcium levels are important but kidney function should also be monitored.
 In very sudden, severe cases (for example if the condition is causing fits or restricting breathing), urgent hospital treatment may be needed to correct calcium levels using an intravenous drip.
-Hypoparathyroidism is one of the rare hormone conditions where no direct medical method is currently widely available for replacing the parathyroid hormone, although the use of manufactured parathyroid hormone is currently being examined.

 Regular monitoring every 3 to 6 months is required.
 Simple urine tests may be needed to measure the amount of calcium passed through the kidneys.
 Too much calcium in the urine can lead to kidney stones or deposits of calcium in the kidneys (known as nephrocalcinosis).